CrowdedAstronaut/all-about-anime/README.md

 # Version Control

-We implemented Git Feature Branch Workflow.
+I implemented Git Feature Branch Workflow.
 All pull requests in Github were reviewed by another team member before being merged into the main branch.

 ## Learning Experience